iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 **References:**

 See [here](https://people.csail.mit.edu/alinush/6.006-spring-2014/mit-fall-2010-bellman-ford.pdf) for a best proof that I found on the internet so far.
-Feels advohoc but it works I guess.
+Feels ad hoc but it works I guess.

 ---
 ### **Negative Cycle Checking**